salizee/PythonPractice24/README.md

 23. Virtual_environment
 24. Statistics
 25. Pandas
-26. Python_web
-27. Python_with_mongodb
-28. API building
-29. Building_API final
-30. Conclusions

-The aim is to provide a good background in the Python programming language as a foundation for data science or other use cases.
+The aim is to provide a solid background for using the Python programming language for Data Science use cases.